vsemionov/xlab/README.md

 ## Future work
  - use a BPE tokenizer, e.g. from tiktoken or sentencepiece
+ - group sequences of similar lengths in the same batches
  - add learning rate scheduling (e.g. cosine with warmup, or reduce lr on plateau)
  - rotary positional embeddings
  - RMSNorm